arksch/fuzzy-eureka/README.md

 ### Plotting

-If you are planning to use the plotting abilities of this repo, you should also run
+If you are planning to use the plotting abilities of this repo you should also run
 ```
 pip install -r requirements.plot.txt
 ```

-Apart from methods in `dmt.plot` to plot persistence diagrams and cell complexes based on 2D point clouds this also allows to run the scripts from [plot](plot/), e.g.
+Apart from methods in `dmt.plot` to plot persistence diagrams and cell complexes based on 2D point clouds this also allows to run the scripts from [plot](plots/), e.g.
 ```
 python plot/plot_three_approximations.py
 ```